 - The benefit does not extend to gifts made to donor advised funds, private foundations, or split interest trusts (charitable remainder trusts, charitable lead trusts, or pooled income funds).
 The legislation is ambiguous regarding cash-funded charitable gift annuities; consult your tax adviser.

-Suspension of Required Minimum Distribution Requirements (RMDs) from Qualified Retirement Plans
+Required Minimum Distribution Requirements (RMDs) from Qualified Retirement Plans

 - Please refer to the IRS publications on Charitable Contributions, Required Minimum Distributions, and Qualified Charitable Distributions, and check with your financial advisers to see how these rules apply to your plan and situation.